logo

 The stamps were surface printed at the Government Printing Office, watermarked NZ and star and perforated 14½ x 14.

 Due to the world-wide economic recession, sales were low.
-As a result, these are now the most expensive of the New Zealand health issues.
+As a result, they are now the most expensive of the New Zealand health issues.

 Dates: